- Animal and Food Science

 Permission for an ongoing exception to these guidelines should be sought from the associate academic vice president for curriculum.

-Department chairs try to offer classes in such a way that sections fill to capacity (see 3.2.1 Day Classes and 3.2.4 Room Assignments).
+Department chairs try to offer classes in such a way that sections fill to capacity.
 They also schedule courses so that students on all tracks have a reasonable opportunity to complete program requirements.
 When, due to low enrollments, a particular program exists on only one track, the department chair may request a track change for students at an appropriate point in the program.
-The request is sent to the college dean and the associate academic vice president for curriculum, who meet with the Academic Track Adjustment Committee (ATAC) to review and approve the changes.
+The request is sent to the college dean, who reviews it and forwards it to the Admissions Office (see 3.2.1 Day Classes and 3.2.4 Room Assignments).

 If department chairs face recurring low enrollment challenges with a particular course, they should evaluate the need for the course and the frequency of its scheduling.
 If they face recurring problems with high demand for a particular course, department chairs may consider the following options in this order of priority:

-· On an infrequent basis an overload section can be offered using a full-time faculty member
+- On an infrequent basis an overload section can be offered using a CFS faculty member

-· Lastly, department needs can be coupled (Fellowships, PDLs, and other departmental initiatives) to justify a temporary or a CFS faculty position through the annual Stewardship Review process
+- Lastly, department needs can be coupled (Fellowships, PDLs, and other departmental initiatives) to justify a visiting or a CFS faculty position through the annual Stewardship Review process

 Additionally, department chairs and program directors regularly review the needs for developing online versions of courses.
 As needed, they may also review the limiting of student majors admitted into a major in order to balance student demand with faculty resources.

-The options above range from actions the chair can make independently (top of list) to actions that require consultation and planning with the college dean and the associate academic vice president for instruction (see 4.4.1 Stewardship Reviews and 4.4.7 Hiring Full-time and Temporary Faculty Members).
+The options above range from actions the chair can make in consultation and planning with the college dean (top of list) and the associate academic vice president for instruction (see 4.4.1 Stewardship Reviews and 4.4.7 Hiring CFS and Visiting Faculty Members).

 A Department Council coordinates the work of the various programs within large, multifaceted departments.
 When such a council exists, the department chair presides over it.
 Minutes are kept and distributed to council members: